satvikmehan/Team-Task-Manager-Full-Stack/README.md

-# 🚀 Team Task Manager (Django + DRF)
+# 🚀 Team Task Manager (Full-Stack Django)

-A backend system where users can create projects, assign tasks, and track progress with **role-based access control (Admin/Member)**.
+A full-stack application where users can create projects, assign tasks, and track progress with **role-based access control (Admin/Member)**.
+Featuring a modern, stunning **Glassmorphism UI**, the app provides a premium user experience out of the box.

 Deployed live using Railway.